-Mr. Robert De Niro has somewhat of the right idea above.
-As for myself, currently, at age 42, I have traveled through woods, fields, and swamps for almost that long.
-During that time, I have worn battered camouflage fatigues, olive drab, high-tech camouflage and square-patterned flannel shirts and wool coats.
+At age 42, I have traveled through woods, fields, and swamps for almost that long.
+During that time, I have worn battered camouflage fatigues, olive drab, high-tech camo patterns and square-patterned flannel shirts and wool coats.
 Some hunters have even gotten away with wearing blue jeans (although not idea—more on that later).
 These are the three factors that should be taken into consideration no matter what hunting clothes you wear:

 As long as I wore this outfit, the wild turkeys were unafraid.
-When I switched over to camouflage of any make, they ran in fear.
-The only thing I can surmise is the turkeys are used to seeing deer.
+When I switched over to hunting camo of any make, they ran in fear.
+The only thing I can surmise is that turkeys are used to seeing deer.
 While dressed in my heavy clothes, I may have looked like a two-legged deer?
 Strange as it may sound, it might be the only explanation, as these were really wild birds.
 They certainly knew camouflage meant hunters and danger.

 Checkered patterned flannels and wool coats have worked great for hunters in the past.
 They still work great in traditional bowhunting along with any wildlife viewing or hunting activity.
 They are soft, soundless and the patterns break up your outline.

-Solid colors like olive drab, brown or grey can be tricky. the shades must match the background.
+Solid colors and earth tones like olive drab, brown or grey can be tricky. the shades must match the background.
 If they do not you will appear as the dreaded human silhouette.
-Brown and grey colors are good for snow less winter landscapes and light greens for summer.
-Yes white is good when lots of snow is on the ground.
+Brown and gray colors are good for snow less winter landscapes and light greens for summer.
+Yes, white is good when lots of snow is on the ground.

-So, can you hunt without camouflage?
+So, can you hunt without camouflage this hunting season?
 The answer is a resounding yes.
-Stay away from the color blue: that seems to be really visible to deer.
-Keep your human outline to a minimal.
+Stay away from the color blue, as it seems to be especially visible to deer.
+Keep your human outline to a minimum.
 Don't move at all.
-Full camouflage will probably give you an edge, but in my experience it's not the last word in hunting wild game.
+Full camouflage patterns will probably give you an edge, but in my experience it's not the last word in hunting wild game.

 Do you like articles about the outdoors?
 Click here to view more articles by Eric Nestor.
 You can follow him @ericthewoodsman on Twitter, The Classic Woodsman on Facebook, and @theclassicwoodsman on Instagram.
 You can view more Nestor Photography photos at Nestor Photography.